kdabwl/SmallObjects/README.md

 Oh, well: a Readme is due and it shall be about validatory experiments, ideas, desiderata, problems and how that was made to work.
 I'll make the Readme like a parchment and add new sections top down (click _outline_ button).
 Enjoy!

+### 12. adaptive frame boundary shifting for enabling more tailcalls

+The improvement through tailcalls has two points, for they omit two things: execution of the current epilog and execution of the next prolog, only to "find" that the next context is practically identically to the current one (linkage at same position and to same locations on the stack).<br>
+A comparison between `*Stream*·#nextPut:` and the subsequently executed `*Array*·#at:put:` shows why a tailcall is desired here but prevented: the next free `position` determined by `#nextPut:` is missing.<br>
+To enable this, `position` is defined as the first `local` variable and the frame boundary (not the fields) is trivially moved so that `position` now belongs to the arguments.<br>
+If this also swaps the arguments, there is nothing to prevent a tailcall from #nextPut: to #at:put:.<br>
+This practically saves more time (compared to epilog + prolog handling) than the shifting of the frame boundary can cost.

 ### 11. how many machine instruction bytes contributed to performance

 The more `code pathes` are ***made*** available, the more ***shortcuts*** can be realized.
 This I want to investigate with the `SmallObjects` features, mainly for, but not restricted to, `performing profiling without a simulator`.
 Due to the nature of `primitive succeded` I separate pathes taken, into parts belonging to `primitive failed` and all the rest.
 After `primitive routines` have done their thing (just before they return the result), the size (in bytes) of their `machine instruction` s is accumulated for `investigating change of instruction path length` in `relation to timing` of ***benchmark*** tests.<br>